 Contact Our PPI Injury Lawyers For a Free Consultation

-You took a medication to help reduce the symptoms of irritating heartburn.
+You took medication to help reduce the symptoms of irritating heartburn.
 What you didn’t know was that the medication you were prescribed could wreak havoc inside of your body.
 An increasing number of PPI users are reporting adverse effects, including acute and chronic kidney failure.
 Pharmaceutical companies are beginning to feel the pressure as injured patients step forward and take legal action.